microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-01.md

 - Verify the dashboard has the metric charts for SQL and CPU performance counters with a spike representing before and after the simulation.
 - Show two fired alerts in the Portal and the email notifications received.
-- Verify that you have Windows Event logs and Performance conters from SQL Server VM in the Log Analytics workspace.
+- Verify that you have Windows Event logs and Performance counters from SQL Server VM in the Log Analytics workspace.

 ## Learning Resources